skarra/ASynK/README-google-oauth.md

 1. The username you provide should match actual user you select.
 2. The client credentials json you save remains on your computer and not shared with anyone.
 3. There is no easier way to set this up.
 Sorry.
+4. The browser-based user consent step should be required only once.